 Our young graduates have moved on to enjoy success at Rabun Gap-Nacoochee School, Tallulah Falls School and Rabun County public schools, empowered with the strength of the foundation provided by Little Way.
 (Read the Clayton Tribune's profile of Little Way.)

-Both in our Montessori preschool program (Pre-K from age 3 through Kindergarten) and in our elementary school program, Little Way aspires to educate the whole child -- cognitively, socially and spiritually.
+In our Montessori preschool and Kindergarten program, Little Way aspires to educate the whole child -- cognitively, socially and spiritually.

 Cognitive: We provide an age-appropriate curriculum that fosters the freedom to explore, create, and become a life-long learner.
 We pay close attention to each child's individual development.

 Social: The communal education our students receive encourages personal growth and dignity, independence, self-discipline, cooperation, and respect for others.